Dilrukshi-Siriwardena/lost-and-found/README.md

-📦 Lost and Found Application – Frontend
+**Lost and Found Application – Frontend**

 This is the frontend of the Lost and Found Application, built using React + TypeScript and integrated with a Spring Boot + JWT backend.
 The application allows users to report, search, and manage lost/found items, with authentication, role-based navigation, and CRUD operations.

-🚀 Features
+**Features**

-🔐 JWT Authentication & Authorization
+JWT Authentication & Authorization

-🧭 Protected Routing with role-based access
+Protected Routing with role-based access

-📝 CRUD operations for lost and found items
+CRUD operations for lost and found items

-🎨 Responsive UI with TailwindCSS
+Responsive UI with TailwindCSS

-🔄 API integration with Spring Boot backend
+API integration with Spring Boot backend

-⚙️ Project Setup
+⚙️ **Project Setup**
 1️⃣ Create React + TypeScript Project
 npx create-react-app lost-and-found-frontend --template typescript cd lost-and-found-frontend